GSK plc: Miscellaneous

 Italian police sought bribery charges in May 2004, against 4,400 doctors and 273 GSK employees.
 GSK and its predecessor were accused of having spent £152m on physicians, pharmacists and others, giving them cameras, computers, holidays and cash.
 Doctors were alleged to have received cash based on the number of patients they treated with a cancer drug, topotecan (Hycamtin).
-The following month prosecutors in Munich accused 70–100 doctors of having accepted bribes from SmithKline Beecham between 1997, and 1999.
+The following month prosecutors in Munich accused 70–100 doctors of having accepted bribes from SmithKline Beecham between 1997 and 1999.
 The inquiry was opened over allegations that the company had given over 4,000 hospital doctors money and free trips.
 All charges were dismissed by the Verona court in January 2009.

 In 2006, in the United States GSK settled the largest tax dispute in IRS history, agreeing to pay US$3.1 billion.
-At issue were Zantac and other products sold in 1989–2005.
+At issue were Zantac and other products sold in 1989 to 2005.
 The case revolved around intracompany transfer pricing—determining the share of profit attributable to the US subsidiaries of GSK and subject to tax by the IRS.

 The UK's Serious Fraud Office (SFO) opened a criminal inquiry in 2014 into GSK's sales practices, using powers granted by the Bribery Act 2010.
 The SFO said it was collaborating with Chinese authorities to investigate bringing charges in the UK related to GSK's activities in China, Europe and the Middle East.
 Also as of 2014, the US Department of Justice was investigating GSK with reference to the Foreign Corrupt Practices Act.

 In October 2020, GSK told some staff that while at work they should disable the contact tracing function of the NHS test-and-trace app which monitors the spread of COVID-19.
 GSK explained the reason for this was due to social distancing measures in place at their sites rendering the technology unnecessary.

+In November 2023, GSK filed a lawsuit against Moderna Inc. in U.S. federal court in Delaware, accusing the company of violating GSK's patents related to messenger RNA (mRNA) technology.
+The lawsuit claims that Moderna's COVID-19 vaccine Spikevax and RSV vaccine mResvia infringe on several of GSK's patents, particularly those related to lipid nanoparticles used for delivering mRNA into the human body.
+This legal action follows a similar lawsuit GSK filed against Pfizer and BioNTech earlier in 2024, also over patent infringement concerning their mRNA-based COVID-19 vaccine.
+The current litigation seeks unspecified monetary damages from Moderna.

+Operation in Russia

+Following Russia's invasion of Ukraine in 2022, GlaxoSmithKline (GSK) was criticized for continuing its operations in Russia, despite the ongoing conflict and international sanctions.
+Although GSK suspended clinical trials, advertising, and promotion in Russia, the company has maintained its supply of essential medicines, vaccines, and medical equipment, with proceeds reportedly directed towards humanitarian aid.
+Critics argue that GSK's decision to continue exporting products—resulting in increased sales and profit volumes in 2022 compared to 2021—undermines the intended impact of sanctions, raising ethical concerns.